Skip to content

 Which inputs matter most

 You enter Annual Fuel/Charging Cost, Annual Insurance, Annual Depreciation, and Equivalent Annual Transit Cost.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 What's happening under the hood